 Democrats march toward another impeachment against Trump for deadly riot at Capitol

-Articles of impeachment to be introduced Monday in the House
+Article of impeachment to be introduced Monday in the House

 House Democrats are drafting new articles of impeachment against President Trump following a deadly riot at the Capitol Wednesday in a failed attempt to stop Congress from certifying Joe Biden's presidential victory.

-Three sources confirmed to Fox News that Reps.
-David Cicilline of Rhode Island, Jamie Raskin of Maryland and Ted Lieu of California are taking the lead on drafting articles of impeachment for Trump's efforts to incite his supporters to charge the U.S. Capitol on Wednesday in a major security breach, forcing lawmakers to evacuate to secure locations.
+Reps.
+David Cicilline of Rhode Island, Jamie Raskin of Maryland and Ted Lieu of California are taking the lead on drafting an article of impeachment for Trump's efforts to incite his supporters to charge the U.S. Capitol on Wednesday in a major security breach, forcing lawmakers to evacuate to secure locations, Fox News has confirmed.

+Rep. Ilhan Omar, of Minnesota, has also been circulating articles of impeachment.

-House Speaker Nancy Pelosi and Democrats were discussing the impeachment efforts Friday afternoon in a Democratic caucus call.
-Earlier Friday, Pelosi said she has spoken to Chairman of the Joint Chiefs of Staff Gen. Mark Milley about protecting the nuclear codes from an "unhinged president."
+House Speaker Nancy Pelosi discussed impeachment efforts Friday afternoon in a call with the Democratic caucus.
+Earlier Friday, Pelosi said she had spoken to Chairman of the Joint Chiefs of Staff Gen. Mark Milley about protecting the nuclear codes from an "unhinged president."

 PELOSI SAYS SHE SPOKE TO GEN. MILLEY ABOUT PROTECTING NUCLEAR CODES FROM TRUMP

-Pelosi and Senate Democratic Leader Chuck Schumer had pushed for Trump's immediate removal of office through the 25th Amendment arguing it's too dangerous to keep Trump in power until Jan.
+Pelosi and Senate Democratic Leader Chuck Schumer of New York had pushed for Trump's immediate removal of office through the 25th Amendment arguing it's too dangerous to keep Trump in power until Jan.
 20 when Biden is inaugurated.

 But if Vice President Mike Pence and the cabinet don't remove Trump, which seems unlikely, Democrats seem to have broad support among the caucus for a second round of impeachment.

-The articles of impeachment are expected to be introduced into the House on Monday, Fox News confirmed.
-The language will be narrowly focused on events from Wednesday with Trump "causing an insurrection against the government," a source familiar to Fox News.
+Cicilline's impeachment resolution is expected to be introduced into the House on Monday, Fox News confirmed.
+The language is narrowly focused on events from Wednesday and accuses Trump of inciting an insurrection against the U.S. government.

 TRUMP SAYS HE 'WILL NOT BE GOING' TO BIDEN'S INAUGURATION